pigmonkey/nmtrust/README.md

 Now when `ttoggle` is called it will start or stop these trusted units as appropriate.

+#### Status

-The `-s` option may also be used to see an abbreviated status of all the trusted units.
+The `-s` option may be used to see an abbreviated status of all the trusted units.

     $ ttoggle -s

+#### Stop Everything

+The `-x` option may be used to stop all of the trusted units, regardless of the network trust.

+    $ ttoggle -x

 ### Allow Offline